 Professor Laslop added that this third pathway approach is similar to those adopted in Europe, Canada and the US.
 Here, there is potential to waive full clinical trials for certain less complex biosimilar molecules.
 However, if Colombia wants to adopt a similar approach to those nations, the guidelines and definitions need to be very clear.
 This is particularly important in terms of molecule complexity and what is, and is not, to be included in each of the different approval pathways.

 In addition, Ms García Cortes noted that she did not support the idea of having a list of molecules in a third pathway.
-Biologicals should be assessed on a case by case basis, running through the three steps.
-These steps investigate the complexity of the molecule, the complexity of its mechanisms of action and the com complexity of its production.
+Biologicals should be assessed on a case-by-case basis, running through the three steps.
+These steps investigate the complexity of the molecule, the complexity of its MoA and the complexity of its production.
 Changes in production method such as a change in vial, can lead to massive adverse effects in the product that are not due to the molecule itself.
 As such, creating a list of molecules to be included in a third pathway does not seem plausible as their effectiveness is also dependent of the complexity of their action mechanism and production method.

 A member of the audience noted that a third pathway should exist to give clarity in cases where it is not necessary to get to the end of the clinical trials and safety and efficacy studies.
 In such cases, PK/PD studies are carried out and the medicines are widely known and have robust pharmacovigilance.
 However, it is imperative not to compromise safety and INVIMA performs exhaustive evaluations to ensure this.